suedaseker/CS408-Computer_Networks/Socket-Quiz_Game_Application/README.md

 # Quiz Game
-Implemented a client-server application, which is a simple quiz game to be played among some users.
+Implemented a client-server application, which is a simple quiz game to be played among many number of users.